yochaigal/cairn/wip/2e/core-rules.md

 ## Hirelings

 - PCs can hire **hirelings** to aid them in their expeditions.
+Hirelings cost between 1-30gp per day, depending on skill and specialization.
-- To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the [**Character Creation**](/wip/2e/character-creation#character-creation-summary) tables to further flesh them out.
+- To create a hireling, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
+Roll (or choose from) the tables in their respective background.
+Then, roll for Rations, Gold Pieces, Attributes, HP, and age.
-- Hirelings cost between 1-3gp per day for the unskilled, or much more for highly specialized help.
+- Optionally, roll on the Character Traits tables to further flesh them out.
+Remember, if a PC dies the Warden can allow them to take over as a Hireling!

 ## Combat